 How long should a negative chin up take?

 Aim for a 5-second controlled descent as a starting target.
-As you get stronger, work up to 8-10 seconds per rep. Research suggests that eccentric durations of 3-6 seconds produce the best strength gains for progressing toward full chin ups.
-If you can't control the descent for at least 3 seconds, the exercise is too advanced — start with dead hangs and flexed-arm hangs first.
+As you get stronger, work up to 8-10 seconds per rep. Research suggests that eccentric durations of 3-6 seconds produce the best strength gains for upper-body exercises.
+If you can't control the descent for at least 3 seconds, the exercise is too advanced.
+Start with dead hangs and flexed-arm hangs first.

 How many negative chin ups should I do?